saikaushik666/VQM/README.md

 To run VQM
 Download PGSQL from here --> https://www.postgresql.org/download/

+Create DB and enter thos details in "settings.py" file

-First change directory to Backend and follow these commands create env if not h/ere python -m venv venv
+change directory to Backend
+and follow these commands
+create env if not h/ere
+python -m venv venv